vault27/Foundation/vxlan.md

 - Bottle neck for the entire network
 - High load on border leaf
 - ePBR can be also used

-## MAC VRF
-- RD:MAC-PREFIX:ETI
-- RD:IP-PREFIX:ETI
-- MAC-PREFIX = MAC/48
-- Ethernet Tag ID = 0 - in most cases - defines bridge table inside VRF - several bridge tables can be in one vrf - in most cases we add 1 vlan to one MAC VRF, this is required only when several VLANs are in 1 MAC VRF
-- We add VLAN to MAC VRF instead of interface in IP VRF

 ## Configuration